Welcome from Mrs J Ayrton, Nursery Manager

 A teacher-led practice

-Ark Alpha is a teacher-led nursery.
+Ark Ayrton is a teacher-led nursery.
 All children are given a keyworker when they join the nursery, and all our staff are highly trained and qualified practitioners.

 Our staff team is one of the friendliest families.
 Many of our staff have trained at the nursery, know the community well and have watched families grow.
 Some of our teachers have been with us for 10 years or more, and this low turnover rate brings continuity and security to the children in our care.